LGBTQ Estate Planning Attorney

 When someone dies or becomes incapacitated, the probate court will make assumptions about what should happen to his or her assets and who should be empowered to make decisions.
-In the case of someone who is gay, lesbian, bisexual or transsexual, these assumptions may be exactly the opposite of what the person would have wanted.
+In the case of someone who is gay, lesbian, bisexual, or transsexual, these assumptions may be exactly the opposite of what the person would have wanted due to the prejudices that exist in society today.

 Why You Need a Proper Estate Plan

 Everybody needs a proper estate plan to protect his or her beneficiaries.
-If you are a member of the LGBT community, estate planning is important for you for the following reasons:
+If you are a member of the LGBTQ community, estate planning is important for you for the following reasons:

 - If you are not married to your partner, he or she will not have a right to inherit unless you create a will or trust.